 SECTION 3.015.
 REVIEW FOR COMPLETENESS.
+All applications shall be processed in accordance with Administrative Provisions set forth in the Morrow County Zoning Ordinance and applicable standards in this section.
 The Planning Department shall determine whether the application is complete and shall inform the applicant within 30 days of the application date whether additional information is required.
 The applicant has 180 days within which to submit the requested information or the applicant may, in writing, refuse to submit additional information, whereupon the application shall be considered complete for review.
-The Planning Department shall arrange for a meeting of the Subdivision Review Committee and Planning Commission for review of the tentative plan when the application has been found to be complete.
+The Planning Department shall arrange for a meeting of the Subdivision Review Committee for review of the tentative plan when the application has been found to be complete.

 SECTION 3.020.
 REQUIRED FINDINGS FOR APPROVAL.
-The Commission shall not approve a Tentative Plan for a proposed subdivision unless the Commission finds, in addition to other requirements and standards set forth in this ordinance, that the subdivision as proposed or modifies will satisfy the intent of this ordinance relating to subdivision development, the intent and requirements of the applicable zoning regulations, will be in compliance with the Comprehensive Plan, and the standards set forth in this Article; such findings shall include the following:
+A Tentative Plan for a proposed subdivision shall not be approved unless it is found, in addition to other requirements and standards set forth in this ordinance, that the subdivision as proposed or modified will satisfy the intent of this ordinance relating to subdivision development, the intent and requirements of the applicable zoning regulations, will be in compliance with the Comprehensive Plan, and the standards set forth in this Article; such findings shall include the following: